sarahamer13/reading-notes/Reading8.201.md

-## In Tofay's learning, we learn the importance of using CSS and how it can make the page appealing ##
+## In Today's learning, we learn the importance of using CSS and how it can make the page appealing ##

 ### *Flexbox is designed for one-dimensional content.
 Explain what this means* ###